-I am an associate professor in the Electrical and Computer Engineering and Computer Science departments at the University of Toronto.
+I am a professor in the Electrical and Computer Engineering and Computer Science departments at the University of Toronto.
 My research spans various areas in operating systems and focuses on reliability and security.
 As software systems have grown in size and complexity, they have become increasingly prone to failures and attacks.
 I am interested in building systems that allow detecting these problems and recovering from them.
 Some of my current research projects are listed below.
 If you are a prospective student, please visit the students page also.

 End-to-End Data Reliability